LE MERCREDI 9 SEPTEMBRE 2020

 Some ‘Canadians’ are coming to terms with the legacy of this delusion, asking questions about what their identity means when it has been absorbed through a tireless fabrication of a romanticized, one-sided version of history.

 The illusion of the good and dignified Canadian is now so polluted that it can’t be differentiated from the proverbial waste it produces in practice.
-That is why understanding property as an extension of the Crown’s own illusions of grandeur is a first step.
 But, how to undo the threads of such an abusive relationship?
 And now?
 During a pandemic.

 2020 – NEW TRADITIONS

-‘Land Back’ are words that can seem very scary to white settlers and landowners.
-But, when concepts of private property, “owned” by settlers – like my own family – on ‘Crown Land’ stand beside the towering legitimacy of millennia-old legal structures and their living laws, it seems so obvious that Indigenous people are owed far more than an apology for the ongoing denial of the ability to govern their own territories.
+Now, I know ‘Land Back’ are words that can seem very scary to white settlers and landowners.
+But, when concepts of private property, “owned” by settlers like my own family on ‘Crown Land’ face the towering legitimacy of millennia-old legal structures, it’s obvious that Indigenous people are owed far more than an apology for the ongoing denial of the ability to govern their own territories.